leogamboalg-cmd/MovieAPIPractice/README.md

 - **OMDb API**
   https://www.omdbapi.com/

-> Note: An API key is required to make requests.
+> Note: An API key is required to make requests (have to request one from website and replace mine in the js file).

 ---